FIZEMO/FIZEMO/README.md

 Each scenario defined in configuration file has a special structure.
 ### It has to contain four elements:
   - `"signalFileName"` - a string representing the name of the file with signal which is placed in ./signals catalog
-     > *example: "./signals/rawGSR.csv"*
+     > *example: "./signals/rawGSR"*
-  - `"signalType"` - a string representing a type of processed signal, it has to be chosen from the list of available types of signal
+  - `"signalType"` - a string representing a type of processed signal, it has to be chosen from the list of [available types of signal](#available-types-of-signal).
   - `"methods"` - list of methods for signal processing or feature extraction
   - `"columns_to_read"` - dictionary which contains information about columns to read from .csv file with signal data with specified "timestamp" column number and "values" column number